Sintra Portual Guide

 Extended Sintra Portugal Guide Introduction

-The main attraction of Sintra are the three palaces; the National Palace, the Moors Castle and the stunning Pena Palace.
-The Gothic styled National Palace stands at the centre of Sintra and the two massive chimneys of the palace are the logo of Sintra.
-The Palácio Nacional was a royal residence for over 500 years and was a favourite with the Portuguese nobility.
-The Castelo dos Mouros is the oldest castle in Sintra and was constructed to guard the ancient town.
-The castle was a ruin for many centuries but in the 19th century was restored as a romantic ruin.
+The main attraction of Sintra are the three palaces; the National Palace, the Moors Castle and the Pena Palace.
+The Gothic styled National Palace stands at the centre of Sintra and is distinctive for the two massive chimneys that extend from the kitchens.
+The Palácio Nacional a favourite with the Portuguese nobility and it was a royal residence for over 500 years.

 The Moors castle high above Sintra

 The Palácio da Pena is the most stunning of the three palaces in Sintra as it was designed by an artistic king.
-The palace was designed to reflect an opera; the exterior is painted in vivid colours and there is intricate stone carving along every surface.
-The interior of the palace has been restored to how it would have looked in 1910, this is the year when the Portuguese royal family where forced in to exile due to the revolution.
+The palace was designed to reflect that of an opera; the exterior is painted in vivid colours and intricate stone carvings adorn every surface.
+The interior of the palace has been restored to how it would have looked in 1910, when the Portuguese royal family where forced in to exile due to the revolution.